infotel4iarc/CanReg5-RestAPI/readme.md

 A pop-up window will be shown with the message "Database started".

-The embedded database use to stock import information is a H2 database, it can be accessed using the following link:
+The embedded database use to stock import information is a H2 database, it can be accessed using the following link in local:

 ```
 http://localhost:8080/h2-console